thoughtbot/ios-on-rails/book/iOS/finishing_touches.md

 8) Let the user pick any location, not just their current location.
 Use geocoding to automatically fill out the address for that location.

-9) Use a different date formatter to format all the user facing dates in a human readable format.
+9) Use a different date formatter to format all the user-facing dates in a human-readable format.